 - Understand the local tax which can vary between states and countries.

 - Working in another country brings with it a host of potential problems which include; the lack of materials and skills, problems with importing and re-exporting your equipment, not understanding the tax system, lengthy red-tape, corruption, and even exporting your money out of the country.
 I’ve known contractors who haven’t been able to take their equipment out of the country even though they originally brought it in to construct the project.
 I’ve known others who couldn’t take their project profits out of the country.
-Many contractors have suffered huge financial losses when the currency they were being paid in devalued part way through the project.
-The horror stories of contractors working in foreign countries who didn’t do their construction homework properly and understand the local conditions is endless.
+Many contractors have suffered huge financial losses when the currency they were being paid in devalued partway through the project.
+The horror stories of contractors working in foreign countries who didn’t do their construction homework properly and understand the local conditions are endless.

 - Understand the availability of resources.
-Materials, equipment and people.
+Materials, equipment, and people.

 - Be aware of the local labor codes and wage rates.

 - Understand the productivity of the local workers – these can vary significantly between different countries and I’ve known it to vary by a factor of five.
-Imagine pricing a project on an assumed productivity and the actual productivity achieved is only 20% of what you allowed!
+Imagine pricing a project on assumed productivity and the actual productivity achieved is only 20% of what you allowed!

 Many construction companies have lost big money because they failed to do adequate construction homework when pricing a project.
 Sometimes these companies have even gone bankrupt.
-Spending that extra time to understand the pricing documentation, know your customer, visit the project site and understand the local conditions will prevent you from making expensive mistakes.
+Spending that extra time to understand the pricing documentation, know your customers, visit the project site and understand the local conditions will prevent you from making expensive mistakes.
 Even if you worked in an area before don’t assume the conditions haven’t changed.
 Even if you have worked for the same customer before don’t assume the contract conditions and specifications are the same.
 Spend time and do your research.